Skip to main content

 Judy Kagel – Design Faculty & Lighting Designer

-(she/they) is a New York City based Lighting Designer and Theater Educator.
+(she/they) Judy Kagel is a New York based Lighting Designer with a passion for new works.
+Judy has assisted Broadway designers on major new musicals Off-Broadway and regionally.
 Their designs have been seen at The WP Theater, The Wild Project, Dixon Place, The Tank, Access Theater, Arts on Site, LPAC Rough Draft Festival, and NY Fringe Festival, among others.
-She frequently designs with the Stella Adler Acting Studio.
-Judy has also assisted New York designers such as Jen Schriever, Jason Lyons and Matt Frey on new works Off-Broadway and regionally.
-When not designing, Judy works extensively as a theater educator.
-She is the lighting professor for the dance department at Sarah Lawrence College, and a guest lecturer at Manhattan School of Music.
-She started a pilot, in-class, theater design program at Mount Vernon’s Denzel Washington School for the Arts and is a guest artist in a number of high school theater departments including Emerson Jr/Sr High School, Ramsay High School, and Hongwanji Mission School.
-They are thrilled to be back in Chicago with their Cherubs family.
-If you can’t find her behind a tech table, she’s probably eating burritos from her local bodega, tending to her houseplant collection, or workshopping next year’s holiday cookies.
-For more of Judy’s work visit JudyAKagel.com.
+Judy also works extensively as a theater educator.
+They are a lighting professor at Sarah Lawrence College, and started a pilot, in class, theater design program at Mount Vernon’s Deznel Washington School for the Arts.
+Judy is also a console trainer and guest artist in a number of high school theater departments.
+Judy is thrilled to be returning to Cherubs for a third Summer.
+When not working, you can find Judy at their local farmer’s market, planning their next trip around the world, or attempting a new dish in the kitchen.
+For more of their work visit JudyAKagel.com.

 Dinah Berkeley – Core Instructor